slachterman-g/caip-tfx/infrastructure/environments/development/README.md

 1. Use Cloud Console or the `gcloud` command to create and download the JSON type private key for the KFP service user.
 1. Create the Kubernetes namespace for the KFP services.
 1. In the KFP namespace, create
    - The `user-gcp-sa` secret to store the KFP service's private key.
 The JSON key file should be stored under the `applicaton_default_credentials.json` key.
    - The `cloudsql-config` secret.
 The secret should have three keys: DB_USERNAME, DB_PASSWORD, CONNECTION_NAME.
-The format of CONNECTION_NAME must be `project_id:region:mysql_instance_name`
+The format of CONNECTION_NAME must be `project_id:region:mysql_instance_name`.
+   - The `mlmd-config` secret.
+The secrete should have one key: `mlmd_config.prototxt`.
+The content of the key should be in the format demonstrated by the `kustomize\secrets_and_configs_templates\mlmd_config.prototxt` template.

 1.